arrow

 3. Partner APIs: Such APIs are intended to be exposed to strategic business partners.
 They are not available publicly and provide more functionality and access than publically available APIs.

-4. Composite APIs: These allow developers to access several endpoints in one call, which might be a chain of different API calls.
+4. Composite APIs: These allow developers to access several endpoints in one call, which might be a chain of different bank API calls.
 Composite APIs are especially useful in microservice architectures to build certain workflows and processes.

 I can claim that APIs are a great tool for international organizations as they fully enable cross-border financial transactions.
 Moreover, the system simplifies scaling by allowing an unlimited number of customer data and payments to be processed from a single account number.
 This allows businesses to save time and money when processing mass payments.